TIBHannover/module-FAIR-data/_episodes/00-Introduction-to-Module.md

 ### Who is this module for?

 The module is for you, if you are a biomedical researcher or an informatics researcher or student, is working with neuroimaging (or not) and you want to know about reproducibility and data.
 To ensure data supports reproducible research,  the FAIR principles were issued through [FORCE11](http://force11.org): the Future of Research Communications and e-Scholarship.
 The FAIR principles put forth characteristics that contemporary data resources, tools, vocabularies and infrastructures should exhibit to ensure understandability, assist discovery and reuse by third-parties.
-[Wilkinson et al.,2016](https://www.nature.com/articles/sdata201618).
+[Wilkinson et al., 2016](https://www.nature.com/articles/sdata201618).
 FAIR stands for:  Findable, Accessible, Interoperable and Re-usable.

 ### What will you learn